Mittal-Analytics/Screener.in/README.md

 ## Contribution

-Submit the pull-requests for fixes and changes.
+Submit pull-requests for fixes and changes.
 We will try to add issues in the Github Issues Tracker for features and fixes we wish to add.
 Feel free to provide an additional hand to make the investing process more profitable and enjoyable.